-Cape May United Methodist Church seeks to create disciples for Jesus Christ through relationships with our congregation, our community and through our outreach and evangelism.
-With a focus on triune worship, we seek to bring honor to God by following the model of Jesus Christ, which is made possible by the power of the Holy Spirit.
+Cape May United Methodist Church is an inclusive congregation; all are welcome!
+We seek to create disciples for Jesus Christ through relationships with our congregation, our community and through our outreach and evangelism.
+Our worship is based on the Trinity and we seek to bring honor to God by following the model of Jesus Christ, relying on the power of the Holy Spirit.

 The flame in our church logo represents the work of the Holy Spirit in the world.The basic beliefs of Cape May United Methodist Church include: